 Now you know what claiming compensation for a loved one’s death entails.
 You also know how beneficial it is to work with a wrongful death lawyer.
 To help you make the right decision, at Nettles & Morris, we offer free case reviews.

 You too can benefit from one and receive answers and advice from a dedicated Henderson wrongful death attorney.
-Simply fill in the online form with your case details or call (702) 710-9964 and schedule a consultation.
+Simply fill in the online contact form with your case details or call (702) 710-9964 and schedule a consultation.
 You are one step away from receiving the help and support you need.